ashishchauhan97/Excel-Sales-and-Finance-Analytics-Project-of-AtliQ-Hardwares/README.md

 reports.
 Contributed to benchmarking against industry peers and established a foundation for budgeting and forecasting.
-# 💾Technical and Soft Skills
+# 💾Project 3: Technical and Soft Skills
 # 💫Technical Skills:
 Proficient in ETL methodology (Extract, Transform, Load).
 Skilled in generating date tables using Power Query.